mkoscak-mulesoft/Mule-LWC-Samples/README.md

 # MuleSoft Lightning Web Components

 This repository contains code that can be used to demonstrate how Salesforce Lightning Web Components can be used as a frontend for displaying data from APIs delivered with Mule.
+The example I use is for credit info and loans, but the LWC will display whatever fields you pass back from your Mule API so you can customize the demo for a client.<br/>
 The total setup time from within Salesforce is about 30-60 minutes.
 Time spent standing up the Mule app will vary based on use case.<br/><br/>
 ## ReadMe Contents
 1) Package Summary<br/>
 2) Mule App Formatting Notes<br/>